Canonical metrics on holomorphic Courant algebroids

 We recall next the classification of string algebroids obtained in \cite{grt2}.
-In the sequel, we will assume that $G$ is a complex reductive Lie group with fixed bilinear form $c$.
+In the sequel, we will assume that $G$ is a reductive complex Lie group with fixed bilinear form $c$.
 Consider the elliptic complex $(\Omega^{\leqslant\bullet},d)$ defined by

 with the convention that $\Omega^{p,q} = 0$ if $p < 0$ or $q <0$, and the usual exterior de Rham differential

 Explicitly, for $0 \leqslant k \leqslant 2$,

 Then, \cite[Cor.
 3.7]{grt2} states that there is an exact sequence of pointed sets